Teacher Edition Podcast

 Facebook https://www.facebook.com/teachereditionpod

-Every day is your day to impact and inspire through God’s power and grace working in you.
+Every day in the classroom is an opportunity to impact and inspire through God’s power and grace.

 Go do what God has called you to do!